OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_100.md

 In this step you will sign on to the Oracle 18c database environment to get started with the installation and configuration of the target environment.

--   Open a browser and go to the following URL:**URL needs to added** https://emeatargetdb-goldengatemicroser-s7k6yjyo.srv.ravcloud.com [make sure to change this URL for the deployed service]
+-   Open a browser and go to the following URL:https://cloud.ravellosystems.com [make sure to change this URL for the deployed service]
 -   Sign on with the following username/password: oracle/welcome1
 ### **STEP 2**: Open up a terminal window and install the GoldenGate Microservices Edition